nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

-As a reminder:  Data cleaning is a whole subject unto itself, and we could write an entire separate article on the matter.
+As a reminder: Data cleaning is a whole subject unto itself, which could have an entire article dedicated to this subject alone.
 For this write up; however, we are assuming your data is mostly clean, and we've just covered two basic commands to deal with a few records that might have slipped through.

 ### Descriptive stats